AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/tips-tricks-and-troubleshooting/acitve-and-deactivated-objects.md

 ## Custom forms

-A custom form must be active in order to appear on the Custom Form field for another object.
+A custom form must be active in order to appear on the [!UICONTROL Custom Form] field for another object.

 You can make a custom form active while editing the custom form.